AdalegGIT/rainforest/README.md

 Before you begin coding, take some time to read these user stories in order to get a sense of what you're going to be making.

-Build a new rails appliaction in which encompasses the following user stories.
+Build a new rails appliaction which encompasses the following user stories.

 As a User...